Samurai Pizza Cats: English-language version

-Madman Entertainment released the show on DVD for Australia initially in two collections, with four discs in each set.
+Madman Entertainment released the show on DVD in Australia initially in two collections, with four discs in each set.
 Collection 1, containing episodes 1–26, was released on October 16, 2013; collection 2 containing episodes 27–52, was released on December 4, 2013.
 A box set of the complete series was released by Madman on April 6, 2016.

-In 2012-13, Discotek Media announced the release of the show in both the original Japanese-language version and the North American English-language version dubbed by Saban.
+In 2012–13, Discotek Media announced the release of the show in both the original Japanese-language version and the North American English-language version dubbed by Saban.
 DVDs were released in region 1 format, with the Japanese version in Dolby Stereo 2.0 and English version in Dolby Digital Mono.
 The Kyatto-Ninden Teyandee: Complete Uncut Japanese Language Collection was released on April 30, 2013 and the English-dubbed version, Samurai Pizza Cats: Complete English Language TV Series Collection – 8 Disc Set, was released on July 30, 2013.
 The Kyatto-Ninden Teyandee: Complete Uncut Japanese Language Collection set includes all of the 54 original episodes (including the two clip-show episodes that were never dubbed into English) while the Samurai Pizza Cats: Complete English Language TV Series Collection set includes all 52 English-dubbed episodes.

 A Blu-ray version, titled Samurai Pizza Cats: The Complete Collection, was released on January 19, 2016.
-This release featured every episode in standard definition on a single disk.
+This release featured every episode in standard definition on a single disc.
+As of 2022, it has since gone out of print.

+A remastered HD Blu-ray of the English dub, simply titled Samurai Pizza Cats, is slated to release in October 2026.